Monday, May 4, 2026

 Introduction

 As people move into their 50s and beyond, changes in skin firmness become more noticeable.
-These changes are a natural part of aging and are influenced by shifts in collagen production, skin hydration, and hormonal balance.
+These changes are natural part of aging and are influenced by shifts in collagen production, skin hydration, and hormonal balance.

 While some loss of firmness is expected over time, healthy lifestyle habits and consistent skincare practices can help support skin elasticity and overall skin health.